Harper’s HR, 4 RBIs help Phillies finally beat Marlins, 13-6

 The Phillies manufactured an odd run in the third.
 With runners at the corners and one out, Harper ran on a 3-2 pitch to Rhys Hoskins, who struck out.
 When Alfaro threw to second, Harper stopped before reaching the base.
 That allowed Kingery to score from third without a play before Harper was tagged out for an inning-ending double play.

 Philadelphia found another bizarre way to score in the sixth.
 Harper singled with the bases loaded, but when Arrieta hesitated before advancing from second, he and Segura found themselves both at third.
-Arrieta then broke for the plate and was awarded home when he brushed past Alfaro, who was called for obstruction.
+Arrieta then broke for the plate and was awarded home when he brushed past Alfaro, who was called for obstruction because he didn’t have the ball.

+“I saw that he was in the baseline — kind of a little heads-up play there,” Arrieta said.

+Said Alfaro: “It was an ugly day for me.
+I did a couple of things that didn’t help the team at all.”

 TRAINER’S ROOM

+Realmuto tweaked his hamstring and came out of the game in the sixth, but said the move was precautionary and the injury was “no big deal.”

-Marlins: RHP Pablo Lopez (shoulder) will begin a throwing program Monday and is expected to return at some point this season. … INF Jon Berti (oblique) has begun a rehab assignment at Triple-A New Orleans that is expected to continue for at least 10 more days.
+Marlins: RHP Pablo Lopez (shoulder) will begin a throwing program Monday and is expected to return at some point this season.

 UP NEXT

-Phillies: RHP Nick Pivetta (4-2, 5.63) is scheduled to start Tuesday when Philadelphia begins a three-game series at Atlanta.
+Phillies: RHP Nick Pivetta (4-2, 5.63) is scheduled to start Tuesday when Philadelphia begins a three-game series at the first-place Braves.
 Pivetta has a 7.13 ERA in his past three starts.

 Marlins: RHP Zac Gallen (0-1, 3.60) is scheduled to make his third career start Tuesday when Miami opens a six-game trip at Washington.
-Gallen allowed three runs in five innings when he lost to the Nationals on Wednesday.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports